john-light/validity-rollups/validity_rollups_on_bitcoin.md

 Enabling validity rollups could have unintended negative side effects aside from MEV in the form of "harmful smart contracts".
 These are smart contracts that could be used to incentivize miners to attack each other or specific users, disrupting the normal incentives of Nakamoto consensus.
 This section will look at a few examples of harmful (or potentially harmful) smart contracts that could be enabled because of or alongside validity rollups on bitcoin.
 This is not an exhaustive catalogue of such contracts.
 The most important takeaway is that there are risks both known and unknown (with the possibility of unknown risks being a risk itself) associated with enabling more advanced scripts on decentralized blockchains such as bitcoin.

-**TxWithold contracts**
+**TxWithhold contracts**
-One example of a harmful smart contract is a TxWithold contract.
+One example of a harmful smart contract is a "TxWithhold" contract.
 In a BitMEX Research article, Gleb Naumenko describes how covenants can be used to build a smart contract that incentivizes miners to withold (i.e. not confirm) a transaction for a certain number of blocks.[103]
-In the Del Bonis rollup model described in Section 5, recursive covenants are a prerequisite for enabling validity rollups on bitcoin.[89]
-Even if the rollups enabled are relatively limited in capability e.g. no more capable of expressive contracts than bitcoin is today, by enabling recursive covenants on bitcoin Layer 1, certain TxWithold smart contracts could be possible.
+As described in Section 5, some designs for building validity rollups on bitcoin require the use of recursive covenants.
+Even if the rollups enabled are relatively limited in capability e.g. no more capable of expressive contracts than bitcoin is today, by enabling recursive covenants on bitcoin Layer 1, certain TxWithhold smart contracts could be possible.
 Exactly how much harm these kinds of contracts could do in practice is an area where further research is needed.

 **Re-org wars**
 If a validity rollup on bitcoin supported expressive smart contracts, they could be used to instigate "re-org wars", where smart contracts battle each other to incentivize and dis-incentivize miners reorganizing the blockchain.[104, 105] A similar attack was shown to be possible using a "HistoryRevision contract" on Ethereum Layer 1.[106]
 It's unclear if such contracts deployed to Layer 2 could have the same effect on Layer 1, or whether it _would_ be possible but only under _certain conditions_ (e.g. heavy overlap of block producers on both layers).
 Even if such reorg contracts on Layer 2 could have the same effect on Layer 1, if they can both incentivize and dis-incentivize reorgs then perhaps they cancel each other out and there's no harm done.
 Again, this is an area where further research is needed.